asyncapi/community/mentorship/asyncapi-mentorship/README.md

 ## References

-This document was adapted from the [GSOC Guidlines and Rules](https://summerofcode.withgoogle.com/rules).
+This document was adapted from the [GSOC Guidelines and Rules](https://summerofcode.withgoogle.com/rules).